‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 is this movie more interesting if the central relationship is just jim and lamar

-We don't have Brie Larson.
+we don't have brie Brie Larson.
+Take her out.

 Just